malach-it/boruta_auth/README.md

 This package is meant to help to provide OAuth 2.0/OpenID Connect to your applications implementing part or all of authorization code, implicit, hybrid, client credentials, or resource owner password credentials grants.
 It also helps introspecting and revoking tokens.

 ## Documentation
-Documentation can be found [here](https://patatoid.gitlab.io/boruta_auth/readme.html)
+Master branch documentation can be found [here](https://patatoid.gitlab.io/boruta_auth/readme.html)

+Stable documentation is hosted on [hex.pm](https://hexdocs.pm/boruta/api-reference.html)

 ## Live example
 A live example can be found [here](http://oauth.boruta.patatoid.fr/)